-The Sutton Hoo burial shows ... that ship inhumation, with provision of grave-goods similar to that of Scyld, was being practised in an Anglo-Saxon setting, in a royal context and on a scale comparable with Scyld's funeral, as late as the second quarter of the seventh century . . .
+The Sutton Hoo burial shows . . . that ship inhumation, with provision of grave-goods similar to that of Scyld, was being practised in an Anglo-Saxon setting, in a royal context and on a scale comparable with Scyld's funeral, as late as the second quarter of the seventh century . . .
 111

 While this is true, the uncomfortable fact remains that there is no ship-burial in Beowulf.
 Scyld is laid in a vessel, and his treasures are piled about him.
 The ship is then let loose, to sail where it will, in God's keeping.
-The most convincing parallel yet cited for this practice comes from an unexpected guarter, the life of St Gildas, written by a monk of Ruys in Brittany.
+The most convincing parallel yet cited for this practice comes from an unexpected quarter, the life of St Gildas, written by a monk of Ruys in Brittany.
 Mr Cameron has recently commented on the relations between the burials of Scyld and St Gildas, and cites the following parallels:

-- (I) Both 'sea burials', if such they may be called, were undertaken at the express wish of those so honoured. - (2) Both had treasure laid on their bodies, Scyld his golden pile of weapons and treasures, Gildas his pillow-stone (presumably, the only 'treasure' a Celtic monk would have).
+- (1) Both 'sea burials', if such they may be called, were undertaken at the express wish of those so honoured. - (2) Both had treasure laid on their bodies, Scyld his golden

-&lt;sup>109 'Recent theories', 64.

-See Jenny-Rita Næss, 'Grav i båt eller båt i grav', Stavanger Museum Årbok (1969), 57-76, quotation 76.

-Beowulf and the Seventh Century (1971), 88.
+^{109 &#}x27;Recent theories', 64.
+110 See Jenny-Rita Næss, 'Grav i båt eller båt i grav', Stavanger Museum Årbok (1969), 57-76, quotation 76.
+111 Beowulf and the Seventh Century (1971), 88.

-(3) Both were sent into the Lord's keeping; On frean wære as Beowulf has it, and quo Deus voluit in the Gildas Vita.
+- pile of weapons and treasures, Gildas his pillow-stone (presumably, the only 'treasure' a Celtic monk would have). - (3) Both were sent into the Lord's keeping; On frean wære as Beowulf has it, and quo Deus voluit in the Gildas Vita.
+112